modernmediagrp/spotify-recommendation-system/README.md

 Musical features like key and mode were purposefully omitted because there are separate applications (e.g. [Mixed in Key](https://mixedinkey.com/)) that can hard-tag songs with that information, making it available during song selection while DJ'ing.
 Also, and perhaps more importantly, making recommendations based on the key can lead to songs sounding too similar.

 I served as my own stakeholder for this project.
-Personal domain knowledge was used to determine how valid recommendations were.
-This was very much a passion project.
+Personal domain knowledge was used to determine validity of the recommendations.
 I've DJ'ed electronic music for 13 years and have been a fan of the genre since the 90s.

 ## Objective
 TBD